×

 In the energy sector, components are subjected to severe conditions of temperature, pressure, and chemical exposure, which can accelerate degradation mechanisms and compromise material integrity.

-Verifying chemical composition is essential to ensure that the materials used meet the specifications required to operate under critical conditions.
-The XRF gun enables rapid inspections through field XRF analysis, even on equipment in service.
+Verifying chemical composition is essential to ensure that materials meet the specifications required for operation under critical conditions.
+The XRF gun enables rapid field inspections, even on equipment in service, without halting operations.

-- Need for in-service inspection: Assets must be evaluated without stopping operation, which requires non-destructive techniques applicable in the field.
+• Need for in-service inspection: assets must be evaluated without interrupting operations, requiring non-destructive techniques applicable directly in the field.

-- High-responsibility components: Equipment such as pipes, valves, or heat exchangers require strict control due to the impact of a possible failure.
+• High-responsibility components: equipment such as pipes, valves, or heat exchangers requires strict composition control due to the potential impact of a service failure.

-- Severe operating conditions: Exposure to aggressive environments can promote degradation or the incorrect substitution of materials.
+• Severe operating conditions: exposure to aggressive environments can accelerate degradation mechanisms or mask incorrect material substitutions during maintenance.

-The use of XRF makes it possible to verify critical materials, support maintenance strategies, and reduce operational risks.
+The use of XRF enables verification of critical materials, supports predictive maintenance strategies, and reduces operational risks.

 In construction projects, correct material identification is essential to ensure structural safety and compliance with technical specifications.

-The application of XRF improves quality control and reduces risks in infrastructure projects.
+The application of XRF improves quality control on site and reduces risks in infrastructure projects.

 Environment: Contamination assessment and soil analysis

-The analysis of soils and waste is key to identifying the presence of contaminants and assessing the impact of industrial activities.
-The chemical composition of materials determined by XRF allows rapid screening in the field, facilitating decision-making in the early stages of investigation.
+Soil and waste analysis is key to identifying the presence of contaminants and assessing the impact of industrial activities.
+Portable XRF enables rapid field screening, facilitating decision-making in the early stages of investigation without sending all samples to a laboratory.

-- Preliminary field assessment: It enables prioritization of areas for more detailed analysis.
+• Preliminary field assessment: enables prioritization of areas of interest and exclusion of non-contaminated zones before more detailed and costly analyses are undertaken.

-XRF becomes an effective tool for the initial assessment of contamination and soil management.
+XRF is an effective tool for the initial contamination assessment and soil management in environmental remediation projects.

 Research and development (R&D): Chemical characterization of materials

-In the field of research, material characterization requires tools capable of delivering fast and reliable information to accelerate the development of new solutions.
-The portable XRF gun facilitates elemental analysis in early stages, supporting iterative design and validation processes.
+In research, material characterization requires tools that deliver fast and reliable information to accelerate the development of new solutions.

-The use of XRF helps improve efficiency in innovation and technological development projects.
+The use of XRF contributes to improved efficiency in innovation and technological development projects, reducing iterations and accelerating validation of new material solutions.

 INFINITIA and the application of the XRF gun in industry: advanced analysis and material validation